giffordlabcvr/HBV-GLUE/README.md

 `GLUE> run file hbvProject.glue`

-This will build the base project, which contains a minimal set of HBV 'reference' sequences.
-The base project can be extended to incorporate all HBV sequences in GenBank by downloading the extension project [NCBI-HBV-GLUE](https://github.com/giffordlabcvr/NCBI-HBV-GLUE).

 ## Usage

 GLUE contains an interactive command line environment focused on the development and use of GLUE projects by bioinformaticians.
 This provides a range of productivity-oriented features such as automatic command completion, command history and interactive paging through tabular data.